saleweaver/python-amazon-sp-api/README.md

 ---

-🚀 Streamline Your Amazon Seller Reporting!

-Automatically download all your Amazon seller reports and effortlessly forward them directly to Google Sheets or your database.
-If you're looking to download reports from Amazon, or get real-time alerts, [have a look at my service](https://clairinsights.com).

----

 ### 🚀 Version 2 is coming! 🚀

 You have decided, and since it's so close I think we'll have to do both, pydantic and async.